microsoft/PowerApps-Samples/cds/orgsvc/C#/BulkEmail/README.md

 ### Demonstrate

-1. Get's the system user to use as the sender.
+1. Gets the system user to use as the sender.
 2. Set tacking id for the bulk email request.
-3. Creates aquery expression for the bulk opertaion to retrieve the contacts in the email list.
+3. Creates a query expression for the bulk operation to retrieve the contacts in the email list.
 4. Set the regarding id and execute the bulk email request.
-5. Retrieve the bulk email async opertaion and monitor it via polling.
+5. Retrieve the bulk email async operation and monitor it via polling.

 ### Clean up